Hopeless142314/lbee-restoration/README.md

 # LBEE Restoration Patch

-Restoring Little Busters' original assets!
+Restore Little Busters' original assets!

-This patch is aimed at the Steam version of Little Busters, namely English Edition, which a port created by Prototype, using Luca Engine.
+This patch is aimed at the Steam version of Little Busters: English Edition, a port created by Prototype using the Luca Engine.
 These ports are notorious for having a bland UI and cut backgrounds/CGs due to the 16:9 aspect ratio.
 Well, that is no longer the case.
-With the patch...
+With this patch...

 - The game window is set to 4:3
 - Backgrounds are restored
 - CGs are restored
 - Some CGs are also uncensored
-- Textboxes are made to look like the original
+- Textboxes are changed to look like the original
-- Menus follow the light blue LB theme
+- Revamped some menus like the original
 - Komari's "donut scene" is restored
 - Characters are slightly taller
 - The original OP is back! (set movie quality to low under system in game settings)

-There are some things that were not restored to 4:3, namely the battle and the baseball minigames, with the battle minigame being a bit zoomed in.
-Other things are broken, such as the 'status' card images.
+Some elements could not be restored to 4:3, specifically the battle and baseball minigames, with the battle minigame appearing slightly zoomed in.
+Additionally, certain elements like the 'status' card images are now broken.

-Because this is just an asset replacement patch, there is a limit to what I can do.
-Fixing the aformentioned issues require a decompilation of the engine to manipulate the positioning of the UI and text elements, which is out of scope for this project.
-I've done as much as I can do with the tools I was given.
+Because this is an asset replacement patch, there are limitations to what can be achieved.
+Fixing the aforementioned issues would require decompiling the engine to manipulate UI and text element positioning, which is beyond the scope of this project.
+I've done as much as I could do with the tools that I was given.

 ## Screenshots